Artists and designers can use this value scale:

 The following figure shows how to find the value of a paint mixture:

-This value scale is available on Amazon, for less than $10.
+This value scale is available on Ebay, for $10.
 It should be a handy tool for any artist's studio or designer's workshop.

 |Colour Analysis of Pastels|